ibm-cloud-docs/netezza/examples2_singularity.md

 ## Before you begin
 {: #prereqs3}

 In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2021 and 2022 is used.
-To follow this example, download the data and upload it to an accessible S3 bucket.
+To follow this example, make sure that the data is in an accessible S3 bucket.

-- For January 2021:

-    ```
-    aws s3 cp ~/Downloads/yellow_tripdata_2021-01.parquet s3://exampledatalakebucket/yellow_tripdata_2021-01.parquet
-    ```
-    {: codeblock}

-- For January 2022,

-    ```
-    aws s3 cp ~/Downloads/yellow_tripdata_2022-01.parquet s3://exampledatalakebucket/yellow_tripdata_2022-01.parquet
-    ```
-    {: codeblock}

 ## 1. Create an external data source.
 {: #create_ds2}